 As a consequence in 1991 the mission of The Royal Conservatory became to develop human potential through music and the arts.
 Through this expanded mission Dr. Simon initiated a series of steps which would re-define the role of a Conservatory in society, one which offered the highest levels of excellence in performance and instrumental training but also developed, distributed, and offered a wide range of arts based programs which fostered human development.

 The Royal Conservatory of Music Goes Online to Connect with Students

 Wah Keung Chan, The Music Scene

 Mr. Music, Please

-We are immensely grateful to our supporters for helping us move forward to create a society in which the arts are embraced by all citizens as catalysts for achievement, pathways to self-exploration, and bridges to mutual understanding.
+Our supporters are helping create a society in which the arts are catalysts for achievement, pathways to self-exploration, and bridges to mutual understanding.